- Value of a soil test

 In production agriculture, it is not uncommon for a grower or fertilizer dealer to split a sample and send it to different laboratories.
 Because individual laboratories do not necessarily use the same soil test procedures, their availability indexes (the reported available nutrients) can, and frequently do, differ.

 Laboratories can also differ in the objectives behind their recommendations.
 For example, are maximum yields the primary objective?
 In this scenario, fertilizer application will be highest, with increased costs, and higher potential for leaching of fertilizers into ground water.
 In another scenario, the crop’s net return may be the primary objective, reducing production (fertilizer) costs, or minimizing potential for ground water pollution.

 Fertilizer practices may also impact recommendations.
 For example, is the phosphate fertilizer recommendation based on an annual application or a single application to last several years?
-For a soil test for new turf, it is a standard practice to bring the phosphorus to a higher level when the fertilizer can be cultivated through the soil profile before the sod is laid.
+For new turf, it is a standard practice to bring the phosphorus to a higher level when the fertilizer can be cultivated through the soil profile before the sod is laid.